 Colleen Cousins is a psychologist, family therapist and educator.
 She is a member of the Academic team at The Bouverie Centre.
 Colleen co-ordinates the Graduate Certificate/ Year 1 Master's program, lectures and provides supervision to students undergoing clinical training.
 Additionally she works as a therapist at Bouverie with families impacted by trauma.
 Colleen has considerable clinical experience in community, hospital and private practice settings including work in child and adult sexual assault services.
 Colleen has a keen interest in the application of individually orientated trauma treatment approaches within a systemic framework.

-Esmai is a member of the Indigenous team.
-Her role includes working with Aboriginal families in the Working with the Mob program, and project managing the Reconciliation Action Plan (RAP) and continues to contribute to its implementation through her membership on our RAP advisory group even after leaving the centre.
-Esmai completed the Graduate Certificate in Family Therapy delivered by the Centre’s Indigenous team in Shepparton.
-Esmai is a Yorta Yorta woman, and continues to be actively involved in working with the Aboriginal community.
+Esmai is a former member of Bouverie’s Indigenous team.
+She played a key role in designing the centre’s Reconciliation Action Plan (RAP) and continues to contribute to its implementation through her membership on our RAP advisory group even after leaving the centre.
+Esmai completed the Graduate Certificate in Family Therapy delivered by Bouverie’s Indigenous team in Shepparton.
+She is a Yorta Yorta woman, and continues to be actively involved in working with the Aboriginal community.
 She previously managed the Margaret Tucker Young Aboriginal Women’s Hostel and is now a life member of that organisation.
 Esmai has also worked in State Government, and managed the Koori Business Network, which was responsible for the development of the Aboriginal business sector in this state.

 Franca Butera-Prinzi, Team Leader of the Acquired Brain Injury Team, is a Social Worker and Family Therapist at The Bouverie Centre and in private practice.

 She has 25 years’ experience as a clinician, trainer and consultant in a variety of settings including acute, rehabilitation and community health.
 She has extensive experience working with individuals, couples and families who have been impacted by trauma, mental health and disability including acquired brain injury.